-The Queen of the Kitchen recipe for potato pancakes you'll find below gives you crispy potato latkes on the outside that are creamy on the inside every time.
-If you want to know how to make your own potato latke recipe achieve such perfection, here are a few potato pancake tips to keep under your crown:
+This Queen of the Kitchen recipe for potato pancakes gives you crispy potato latkes on the outside that are creamy on the inside every time.
+If you want to know all the tips I have to make your own potato latke recipe achieve such perfection, be sure to read the Queen in the Kitchen potato pancake tips in volume two of Cooking for the King, the Chanukah edition.
+For a visual taste of some of the fried desserts and latke recipes in the book...see here.

 1 medium onion, peeled